andrew-sumner/cubano/src/main/javadoc/overview.md

 We also provide a couple of interfaces that your component can implement that allow it to work with the framework more easily:

-* {@link nz.govt.msd.driver.web.pagefactory.WebDriverAware}: will supply the WebDriver to the component
+* {@link org.concordion.cubano.driver.web.pagefactory.WebDriverAware}: will supply the WebDriver to the component
-* {@link nz.govt.msd.driver.web.pagefactory.PageObjectAware}: will supply page object the component is on to the component
+* {@link org.concordion.cubano.driver.web.pagefactory.PageObjectAware}: will supply page object the component is on to the component

 # Guidelines
 These are general recommendations rather than hard and fast rules.